Mausami14/ProjectAssignment/README.md

 # Selenium Test Project with Cucumber and Webdriver
-This project demonstrates how to automate testing of the borrowing calculator on ANZ's website using Selenium, Cucumber, and Webdriver.
+This project demonstrates how to automate testing of the borrowing calculator on given website using Selenium, Cucumber, and Webdriver.
 The tests are written in Java.

 Prerequisites
 Java JDK 8 or higher